idaholab/MontePy/doc/source/starting.rst

 There are a number of tools to avoid this though:

 #. :func:`mcnpy.numbered_object_collection.NumberedObjectCollection.append_renumber` politely
-   renumber the added object if their is a number conflict.
+   renumbers the added object if there is a number conflict.
 #. :func:`mcnpy.numbered_object_collection.NumberedObjectCollection.request_number` will give you the
    number you requested.
 If that's not possible it will find a nearby number that works.
-   Note you should immediately use this number, and append to the Collection, because this number could become stale.
+   Note you should immediately use this number, and append the object to the Collection, because this number could become stale.
 #. :func:`mcnpy.numbered_object_collection.NumberedObjectCollection.next_number` will find the next
    number available by taking the highest number used and increasing it.